trunk-io/docs/check/configuration/supported/semgrep.md

 ---
-description: semgrep is a linter for Go, Java, Javascript, JSON, Python, Ruby, Typescript and YAML
+description: semgrep is a linter for Go, Java, Javascript, JSON, Python, Ruby, TypeScript and YAML
 ---

-**semgrep** is a linter for Go, Java, Javascript, JSON, Python, Ruby, Typescript and YAML.
+**semgrep** is a linter for Go, Java, Javascript, JSON, Python, Ruby, TypeScript and YAML.

 You can enable the semgrep plugin with